alexsc6955/vbtizer/README.md

 - ``box-sizing`` mixin to use vendor prefix if older borowser support is enable
 - Layout breakpoints mixin.
 - Use ``rem`` and ``px`` with the same property for older browsers and ie support.
-- Normalize v5
+- Normalize v5.
 - Reset Css.
-- Grid System
+- Grid System.
-- Typography Styles
+- Typography Styles.
-- Code Styles
+- Code Styles.
+- Navbar Component.